LxLeChat/PSGalleryModule/README.md

 # PSModuleInfo
 Simple Function to retrieve Module(s) info(s) from the PSGallery.
-The point was to retrieve download count informations for modules.
+The point was to retrieve download count informations for modules, and  have some fun with the powershellgallery xD.

 # How it works
 The function builds an odata query for the psgallery api.
 If you want to display the uri that is called, use ```-verbose```.